 South West Area Regional Transit District (SWART) has been nominated as Uvalde’s Business of the Year!
 The voting is open to the general public and runs through the end of January.
 Please take a moment to support one of our member agencies by casting your vote today.
 This can be done by selecting the following link: https://www.surveymonkey.com/r/Uvalde2020

 Corpus Christi Regional Transportation Authority Proudly Announces the Unveiling and Launching of Corpus Christi’s First Autonomous Shuttle on Tuesday, January 14, 2020.

 Help REAL reach its matching opportunity!
 Give today through the Coastal Bend Day of Giving.
 Martín Ornelas explains how important this project is.

-U.S. Transportation Secretary Elaine L. Chao Announces $423 Million In Grants Nationwide to Revitalize America’s Bus Infrastructure Posted on 8/11/20
+U.S. Transportation Secretary Elaine L. Chao Announces $464 Million in Grant Awards Nationwide to Revitalize America’s Bus Infrastructure Posted on 8/11/20

 Select Achieve for past articles: